mohammedalnaggar/ansible-task/README.md

 In this project we have 4 machines created on the same network ( created on AWS or with Vagrant )

-	master machine:	172.168.0.10	( controller machine .. copy the repo content to that machine and install ansible on it )
+	master machine:	172.168.0.10	( controller machine .. clone this repo to that machine and install ansible on it )
 	web machine: 	172.168.0.20	( apache server .. with forwarded port 8090 )
 	app machine:	172.168.0.30	( nodeJs application )